What is Food Science Chemistry?

 The Department of Labor predicts a national 9 percent employment growth in food science, which is above average for all employment fields.

-The Food Science certificate stems from the sciences of biology, chemistry, and engineering.
+Mount Mary offers a post-baccaleaurate certificate in food science chemistry, where students complete the requirements of the major.
+The Food Science Chemistry Post-Bac certificate stems from the sciences of biology, chemistry, and engineering.
 In this, students will be able study the nature of foods with nutrition to understand the principles of food making to improve food quality.